tsgates/arch-wiki-markdown/wiki/ASUS_Zenbook_Prime_UX31A.md

 PCI

-This is output of lspci -nnn -k
+This is output of lspci -nnn -k:

   Description                                                                              PCI Id       Module
   ---------------------------------------------------------------------------------------- ------------ ---------------